noashabtay/covid-19-statistics/README.md

 this project assumes that python with flask and requests packages install on your computer

-first please make sure the follows are installed:
+first, please make sure the follows are installed:

 - pip install flask
 - pip install requests